England at the 2002 Commonwealth Games

-England was represented at the 2002 Commonwealth Games.
+England at the 2002 Commonwealth Games was the 17th appearance of the nation at the Commonwealth Games.
+The Games were held in Manchester, England, from 25 July to 4 August 2002.

 England joined the Commonwealth of Nations as part of the United Kingdom in 1931.

 The team that attended the games in Manchester was the largest fielded up to that point, comprising 444 competitors and 221 officials.
+England finished second in the medal table behind Australia with 54 gold medals, 51 silver medals and 60 bronze medals.